 Some might think that that New Brunswick’s provincial parks were created for the enjoyment of outdoor activities and the protection of the natural areas within them.

 The national parks system, unlike the provincial parks system, places the interest of the preservation of the environment before economic considerations.
+While the amended provincial Parks Act does not explicitly say that the interest of the preservation of the environment comes before economic interests, hopefully the first line of the mandate, which promises to permanently protect ecosystems and biodiversity, will hold true.

 When the environment is not the first priority for New Brunswick provincial parks, development may occur within the parks that places the environment in jeopardy.
-Two such events have happened recently.
+Two such events have happened in the recent past.
 The first was in Mactaquac Provincial Park in summer 2008, when trees were cut down for the creation of a tree-top adventure business, including zip lines.
 Within this relatively natural area (previously used for nature hikes and outdoor education), trees were removed from the edge of a creek.
 Many logs fell into the water, as well as down to the water’s edge.

 The second event was summer 2009 at Mount Carleton Provincial Park.
 While upgrading existing cabins in the park, forests between the cabins and a lake were removed, again down to the water’s edge.